ScottRadcliff/random-password-generator/README.md

-# This is a simple attempt at creating and packing a Node module
+## This is a simple attempt at creating and packing a Node module

+Install

+    $ npm install random-password-generator